jowoodall/studio/readme/groups.md

 ## What are Groups?

-Groups are private collections of users (e.g., parents of a soccer team, members of a study club) that make it easy to coordinate rydz for specific events.
+Groups are private collections of users (e.g., a soccer team, members of a study club, or just a group of friends) that make it easy to coordinate rydz for specific events.
 When an event is associated with a group, all members of that group can see the event and coordinate rydz for it.

 ## Creating a New Group